Peilonrayz/dota_binds/README.rst

 License
 -------

-skeleton_py is available under the MIT license.
+DotA Binds is available under the MIT license.